kanidm/kanidm/book/src/integrations/oauth2/examples.md

 4. Gitea currently [does not support PKCE](https://github.com/go-gitea/gitea/issues/21376) in their OIDC implementation.
-If you do not perform this step, you will see an error like `No PKCE code challenge was provided with client in enforced PKCE mode.` in your kanidm server logs.
+If you do not perform this step, you will see an error like `No PKCE code challenge was provided with client in enforced PKCE mode.` in your Kanidm server logs.
 Therefore, we have to disable PKCE for Gitea:

     ```sh
     kanidm system oauth2 warning-insecure-client-disable-pkce gitea